|

 Eowyn and the boy would be no safer back at the encampment.

 Haldir nodded.
-Then, turning towards the east, where a faint,
+Then, turning back towards the east, where a faint,

 pinkish glow was already spreading upwards over Osgiliath, he